 We are incredibly honored and grateful to spend our days together designing and constructing practical spaces for others.
 “Going tiny” has allowed our family to work from our farm doing what we love most. -Building, growing, and sharing “home” with others.
 This movement of builders, dwellers, and enthusiasts is filled with contagious kindness and encouragement that is refreshing in this day and time.
 For that reason, we have gathered a group of designers, carpenters, licensed tradesman, RV techs, and skilled folks who share a passion for their trade but also for this movement.
-Our mission as a family and a group of community builders is to demonstrate our love and craft in each project as well as pass these homes, know-how, and the knowledge of “what matters most” on to the next generation.
+Our mission as a family and a group of community builders is to demonstrate our love and craft in each project as well as pass these spaces, know-how, and the knowledge of “what matters most” on to the next generation.

 Co-founder, Lead Carpenter

 Tom began his professional career in the North Carolina furniture industry working in fabrication, showroom design, and eventually landing as a buyer at the International Home Furnishings Market.
 After apprenticing with his late grandfather, a master carpenter, Tom began working in carpentry full time building intricate interior pieces and decking for large custom homes.
 In 2001, Tom & Johanna began rehabbing older area homes and by 2014, their hometown friends had popped the big “tiny” question, “Will you help us build a tiny house?”.
 Tom didn’t hesitate to toss out the basic plans purchased by the couple and then assist them in constructing a one-of-a-kind handcrafted home on wheels.
 Tom’s days are now filled with hand drafting framing plans (his preferred method) and overseeing the construction of every Perch & Nest tiny home.
 “These are our babies.
 We hate to see them go but love to see something we love so much loved by others.”
 When Tom’s not constructing tiny’s or rehabbing older homes, he (still) enjoys spending free time tinkering in his wood shop, hiking, tending to his two Nubian goats, and exploring small-town America.